openfaas/openfaas-cloud/README.md

 * Runtime-logs for your functions
 * Fast, non-root image builds using [buildkit](https://github.com/moby/buildkit/) from Docker

+Non-goals:

+* Raspberry Pi support - this is out of scope, since OpenFaaS Cloud is for professional use

 The dashboard page for a user:

 ![Dashboard](/docs/dashboard.png)